SFH-Foundation/sfhfoundation/docs/videos/index.md

 </div>

 <div markdown="3" class="article-para">
-This short series of 9 videos will give you a good introduction to Shaykh Haeri and his teachings if this is your first encounter.
+This short series of 9 videos will give you a good introduction to Shaykh Fadhlalla and his teachings if this is your first encounter.
 </div>

 <div markdown="3" class="article-link">